 Scotch is a whisky, while Bourbon is a type of whiskey.
 Scotch, Japanese, and Canadian varieties are spelled without the E. To be spelled with the E, a whiskey must have been made in either the US or Ireland.

 Across our managed publishers, we see millions of Scotch searches each month.
+Trends in water advertising flavored water have been a dominant trend for quite some time, and it continues to be so.
 This provides a unique opportunity for companies that sell Scotch like liquor shops as well as companies wishing to promote products that are served alongside Scotch or wanting to reach the Scotch drinking demographic.

 Recipe Targeting is in our DNA

 Since 2008, we’ve been the global leader in Recipe Targeting solutions online and it’s in our DNA.
-Not only was our founder a professional chef, but the entire Gourmet Ads team is made up of passionate foodies and food bloggers.
+Not only was our founder a professional chef, but the entire Gourmet Ads team comprises passionate foodies and bloggers.
 Gourmet Ads can deliver Recipe Targeting across publisher content in Real Time as well as via Audience Segments in our Ad Server or yours via various DMP and DSP Integrations.
 No other company has the depth in Recipe Targeting that we do.

 Reach Scotch drinkers